tdiprima/halcyon-docs/docs/toolbar.md

 ![Color/Cancer Type Dropdown](images/toolbar1.png)

 ## Free-Drawing Brush
 A flexible brush for free-hand drawing.
 Simply click and hold the mouse button to start drawing, then release to finish.
+For touch screens, touch and draw then lift the pen.

 ![Free-Drawing Brush](images/toolbar2.png)

 ## Rectangle Brush
 Creates a rectangle by clicking and dragging.
-Release the mouse button to complete the rectangle.
+Release the mouse button (or lift your drawing pen) to complete the rectangle.

 ![Rectangle Brush](images/toolbar3.png)

 ## Ellipse Brush
 Draws an ellipse by clicking and dragging.
-Adjust the size and shape of the ellipse by dragging before releasing the mouse button.
+Adjust the size and shape of the ellipse by dragging before releasing the mouse button or lifting the drawing pen.

 ![Ellipse Brush](images/toolbar4.png)

 ## Polygon Brush
 Click to create points and define the shape of the polygon.
-Double-click to complete the polygon.
+Double-click (or double-tap) to complete the polygon.

 ![Polygon Brush](images/toolbar5.png)